 - Agency at the quote above, scaled linearly → roughly $15,000/mo per 300 videos, posting included if negotiated.

-- Managed AI (Maja, 4 creators ≈ 300 posts) → $6,000/mo, posting and learning included.
+- Managed AI (Maja, Hire tier — 10 creators ≈ 600 videos) → $6,000/mo, twice this volume bar with posting and learning included.

 That order-of-magnitude gap is the entire reason AI UGC exists as a category (the honest breakdown).
 It is not that rendered faces are magic — it's that volume is the price of organic signal, and only one cost structure affords it.